babdor/DCZia-CTF2022/README.md

 # DCZia-CTF2022
 All things CTF for Ziacon 2022
 ---
+* todo:
+* hosting of files / sites, do we want to toss into the cloud or localhost (we have my small server) ctfd? have a ctfj like instance for folks to use who don't have a vm set up? make sure to have this all do-able via ubuntu. kali is messy.
+* prizes?
+    stickers
+    snacks?
+    lock picking set?
+* art?
+    might ask luna for some art?

+---
+3-5

 lets get a little theme going.

 since we are at space house this year maybe we can take some sci-fi inspired things and have a bit of fun.